hartkopp/pcanflash-old/README.md

 As it is possible to build firmware images for the PCAN Routers with Linux this pcanflash tool was the missing piece to provide a complete toolchain for Linux environments: http://www.peak-system.com/forum/viewtopic.php?f=34&t=1112

-This programm is currently tested with the PCAN Router IPEH-002210 with the binary files from the 1_ROUTING example.
+This programm is currently tested with the PCAN Router and PCAN Router DR.

 See announcement at http://www.peak-system.com/forum/viewtopic.php?f=34&t=1818